 Here's a great little British black comedy, about a group of disparate, neurotic characters and their experiences at the Edinburgh Fringe Festival.
 Stephen Mangan puts in a great performance as an arrogant and wildly successful comedian, while Chris O'Dowd and Lucy Punch are similarly fun as the less popular funny people attempting to make an impression on apathetic audiences.
 One of those UK films that was barely marketed for some reason, it's well worth seeking out on DVD.

 Laced throughout many of Gore Verbinski's films - from The Lone Ranger and Pirates Of The Caribbean movies, to Rango (although perhaps not The Ring) - is a real adept comedy touch.
 Not surprising, though, to those of us who sat through and enjoyed Mousehunt.
-It's the kind of film that looks rubbish on the packaging, but it's a real delight when you sit down to watch it.
+It's the kind of movie that looks garbage on the packaging, but it's a real delight when you sit down to watch it.
 Nathan Lane and Lee Evans are an excellent comedy double act, and Verbinski basically compiles as close to a live action Tom & Jerry as you're likely to get.

 Plus: Christopher Walken.

 A British comedy from 1993 from director Gurinder Chadha (who would go on to make Bend It Like Beckham, amongst others), Bhaji On The Beach is a funny and intelligent piece of work from the pen of Meera Syal.
-Its central plot concerns a bunch of British Asian women going on a daytrip to Blackpool, but where the film has plenty of fun is exploiting the age - and attitude - differences between the seasiders.
+Its central plot concerns a bunch of British Asian women going on a daytrip to Blackpool, but where the movie has plenty of fun is exploiting the age - and attitude - differences between the seasiders.
 Witty, sparky dialogue and some real depth to the characters help too, and Bhaji On The Beach doesn't shortchange on laughs either.
 A little gem.

 In spite of its problems, there are lots and lots of things to like about 2004's Eurotrip.
 The music, one particularly excellent gag about the value of international currencies, and an ensemble cast who have a whale of a time with the idea of a road trip movie across Europe.
 Predictable?
 Yep, it's pretty guilty there.
 Funny?
 Very.

 Did the 90s have a better ensemble cast in a comedy than the one Soapdish attracted?
-There's an argument for the film we've listed at number 26, but Soapdish pulls together Whoopi Goldberg (who had solid comedy hits throughout the decade, notably Made In America and the Sister Act films), Sally Field, Kevin Kline, Robert Downey Jr (and just how young does he look in this?) and the hugely underappreciated Cathy Moriarty.
+There's an argument for the movie we've listed at number 26, but Soapdish pulls together Whoopi Goldberg (who had solid comedy hits throughout the decade, notably Made In America and the Sister Act films), Sally Field, Kevin Kline, Robert Downey Jr (and just how young does he look in this?) and the hugely underappreciated Cathy Moriarty.
 It's a gleeful comedy too, taking place behind the scenes of hit TV soap opera, with everyone concerned willing to send themselves up a treat.
 Lots of good laughs, too.

 Fascinating trivia time: PCU is directed by the man who played Ellis in Die Hard, Mr Hart Bochner (we interviewed him here).
 Bochner also helmed the comedy High School High.
-PCU is the best one though, and it's also a film that's not particularly well known outside of the US.
+PCU is the best one though, and it's also a movie that's not particularly well known outside of the US.
 Understandably perhaps: it's a campus comedy, in the style of Animal House, where you'll find a young Jon Favreau in the midst of the ensemble cast.

 A surprise box office disappointment, this was comfortably the best of the Addams Family films, and Christina Ricci's performance as Wednesday is the best comedy work by a then-child actress in recent memory.
 Her trip into the happiness hut remains the comic highlight of Addams Family Values, but Barry Sonnenfeld's sequel packs in more laughs than he squeezed out of three Men In Black films.
 It's a real delight, and a surprisingly overlooked one.
-With extra points too for excellent supporting work by Peter MacNicol and Christine Baranski (who we're going to talk about later)...
+With extra switch too for excellent supporting work by Peter MacNicol and Christine Baranski (who we're going to talk about later)...

-The Merchant Ivory period drama was prevalent in British cinema in the 80s and 90s, and this fun spoof gleefully pokes fun at it all.
+The Merchant Ivory period drama was prevalent in British movie theater in the 80s and 90s, and this fun spoof gleefully pokes fun at it all.
 Stiff Upper Lips, from Leon The Pig Farmer director Gary Sinyor, plays with class differences, snobbery, posh costumes and Britishness, and mines the genre efficiently for laughs.
 A sequel, in the Downton Abbey era, would be very welcome.

 A belter, this one.
-A mainly animated movie that bombed at the box office, Osmosis Jones is a comedy set inside the human body, where the race is on to stop a virus from killing the person that the film is set inside.
+A mainly animated movie that bombed at the box office, Osmosis Jones is a comedy set inside the human body, where the race is on to stop a virus from killing the person that the movie is set inside.
 It's from the Farrelly Brothers, and the switch to animation serves them well.
 Bill Murray plays the human concerned, and the mainly voice cast is rounded out by the likes of Chris Rock, Laurence Fishburne and The Shatner.
 It's a hugely underrated movie this one, full stop.

 A quick tip of the hat too for another Murray project that we couldn't quite squeeze onto the list, Quick Change.
 That one has its moments as well...

 Director Peter Chelsom has made some strong films - Hear My Song is a real standout - but it's the delightful Funny Bones we're giving a nudge to on this list.
-The story of a man after a comedy partner, the movie's not strictly a full-on comedy - Jerry Lewis' role is a straight one here - but it's a wonderfully quirky piece of cinema.
+The story of a man after a comedy partner, the movie's not strictly a full-on comedy - Jerry Lewis' role is a straight one here - but it's a wonderfully quirky piece of movie theater.
 Plus, Lee Evans is excellent, and Oliver Platt - in a rare lead role - is strong too.
 With Oliver Reed and Leslie Caron helping round out the cast, this is a fascinating oddity, and an amusing one.

 Robert Zemeckis doesn't do much in the way of comedy now, which is a shame, given that his CV includes the likes of Who Framed Roger Rabbit and Romancing The Stone.
 Perhaps the commercial disappointment of his effects-driven comedy Death Becomes Her was partly to blame.
-Uniting Bruce Willis, Meryl Streep and Goldie Hawn, truthfully, this wasn't a film I warmed to a lot first time I saw it (nor did lots of reviewers, it seems), but it stands up, and there's screwball fun and black comedy to be had.
-It seems strange that a film gets knocked for having ambitions not too far beyond being fun, but Death Becomes Her definitely deserves a reappraisal.
+Uniting Bruce Willis, Meryl Streep and Goldie Hawn, truthfully, this wasn't a movie I warmed to a lot first time I saw it (nor did lots of reviewers, it seems), but it stands up, and there's screwball fun and black comedy to be had.
+It seems strange that a movie gets knocked for having ambitions not too far beyond being fun, but Death Becomes Her definitely deserves a reappraisal.

 That Parker Posey, one of the best acting talents of her generation, has never enjoyed more mainstream success is baffling.
 Sure, her commitment to independent and smaller movies has a part to play there, but from good films to bad, she's consistently shone.
 Looking for proof?
 How about the 1995 movie Party Girl, a very funny flick that gives Posey a big, strong lead role.
-Her character is tinged with grey areas, and the film itself has brains, and has fun.
+Her character is tinged with grey areas, and the movie itself has brains, and has fun.
 Further Parker Posey recommendations?
-Apart from any Christopher Guest film, Josie And The Pussycats is pretty much a must.
+Apart from any Christopher Guest movie, Josie And The Pussycats is pretty much a must.

-I've always had a softer spot than most for director Jonathan Lynn's Sgt Bilko remake, but My Cousin Vinny was the film of his that broke through (not withstanding the wonderful Clue, of course).
+I've always had a softer spot than most for director Jonathan Lynn's Sgt Bilko remake, but My Cousin Vinny was the movie of his that broke through (not withstanding the wonderful Clue, of course).
 It notoriously won Marisa Tomei an Oscar, but otherwise seems to be a bit forgotten about.
 It doesn't deserve that, though.
 Joe Pesci's central performance is very funny, the script crackles with good lines, and Herman Munster himself - Fred Gwynne - gets an excellent final big screen role as Judge Haller.
 In fact, the interplay between Pesci and Gwynne alone is enough to justify digging the DVD out.

 The late Dudley Moore's big screen comedies were patchy towards the end of his career, but Crazy People stands out.
 It's a great concept here, a movie about an advertising professional who decides to simply tell the truth in his commercials.
 And inevitably much of the fun follows his new found career direction.
 A sort-of Jerry Maguire, if he'd been allowed to keep his job.
 That said, some of the material feels quite uncomfortable now...